 Customers' expectations around digital banking aren’t always complicated.
 Banks may not need to reinvent the wheel but they do need to prioritize where to focus.
-By improving the right aspects of their mobile apps, financial institutions can make a big impact on their customer satisfaction (which will pay off in dividends now and after the COVID-19 pandemic)
+By leveraging digital banking consulting and improving the right aspects of their mobile apps, financial institutions can make a big impact on their customer satisfaction (which will pay off in dividends now and after the COVID-19 pandemic)

 Every institution is unique in it’s offering and what customers need and want from its digital suite of tools.
 When creating a new digital strategy, we’ll examine and make recommendations on the features where you need to focus.
 These can include:

 |Enhance your omnichannel strategy to ensure that your digital channels – mobile app, website, voice skill – offer truly touchless options